 Student performance is tracked from entry to exit, through a detailed examination and assessment process, providing students, staff and parents with pertinent information on the effectiveness of study habits.
 Terrace offers a wide-ranging and relevant curriculum and by Years 11 and 12, our students have honed a course of subjects, designed and moderated by the Queensland Curriculum and Assessment Authority, appropriate to them.
 This diversity of opportunity can be seen in our range of faculties.

 Academic medals continue to be a prized possession by our students.
 The Buchanan Medal, in particular, holds a historic place in our tradition of scholarship, replicas of which are now awarded to those students who obtain an Overall Position (OP) of 1.
-In 2016, 31 Year 12 students received an OP1 at Gregory Terrace.
+In 2017, 30 Year 12 students received an OP1 and 30 Year 12 students received an OP2 at Gregory Terrace.

 The announcement of the recipient of the Laurence Healy Memorial Prize, The Blessed Edmund Rice Award for the Dux of the College, our premier academic award, at our annual Celebration of Excellence, is also highly anticipated.